oahull0112/ESIFHPC4/AI-ML/app-level-benchmark/README.md

 conda install pytorch-3dunet
 ```

+Submitters may find the Kestrel Build Example below to be a helpful starting point for implementing this benchmark.

+### Kestrel build example

+To concretely demonstrate how to build and run this benchmark, we provide step-by-step instructions we used for our system.
 Note that on Kestrel, this benchmark targets NVIDIA H100s running with CUDA 12.4-compatible GPU drivers.
-As such, the installation command used was the following:
+As such, the installation commands used were the following:

 <!-- ```
 ml mamba